SamiraBoulb/portfolio/README.md

 # portfolio
-Some application with python, django
+Some applications with python, django